docker-hy/docker-hy.github.io/docs/part-1/section-1.md

 CMD <command that is executed on `docker container run`>
 ```

 and is the instruction set for building an image.
-We will look into Dockerfiles later when we get to build our own image.
+We will look into Dockerfiles later when we get to build our own images.

 If we go back to the cooking metaphor, as Dockerfile provides the instructions needed to build an image you can think of that as the recipe for images.
 We're now 2 recipes deep, as Dockerfile is the recipe for an image and an image is the recipe for a container.
 The only difference is that Dockerfile is written by us, whereas image is written by our machine based on the Dockerfile!